Message From the Director

 Imaging studies in animals using immunoflourescent spirochetes now enable direct real-time visualization of the spirochete’s course through the body.
 Human neuroimaging studies enable the identification of circuits of the brain particularly affected among patients with chronic symptoms.

-The pace of medical discovery has been accelerated by funding from the National Institutes of Health and by the generous support of private donors – individuals and non-profit charitable organizations.
+The pace of medical discovery has been accelerated by funding from the National Institutes of Health and by the generous support of private donors — individuals and non-profit charitable organizations.
 Without the support of private donors, the novel, pioneering pilot work that might lead to larger NIH-funded grants would never get started.
-About 8 years ago, two organizations (Lyme Research Alliance and the Lyme Disease Association) committed themselves to provide the cornerstone funds to establish a major new research Center at one of the world’s foremost medical research institutions - Columbia University.
-This multi-disciplinary Research Center, formally opened in 2007, is the first in the United States to focus research specifically on the problem of chronic Lyme disease.
+In 2007, two organizations (Global Lyme Alliance and the Lyme Disease Association) raised the cornerstone funds to establish a major new research center at one of the world’s foremost medical research institutions — Columbia University.
+This multidisciplinary research center was the first in the United States to focus research specifically on the problem of chronic persistent symptoms after treatment for Lyme disease.
 It brings together experts in neurology, infectious disease, immunology, genetics, neuroimaging, microbiology, neuropsychiatry, pathology, rheumatology, and public health.

 As the number of typical and atypical cases of Lyme disease increases in the United States, so does the number of patients who go on to develop chronic persistent symptoms.
 Lives are being profoundly altered by the bite of a single tick.
-Our Center’s mission is to identify better diagnostic tests, safer and more effective treatments, and clear biomarkers that will guide treatment selection.
-The vast intellectual and biotechnological resources at the Columbia University Medical Center will continue to be tapped to achieve our goals, but our researchers will need new funding to initiate new studies.
-We encourage you to read the content on our website, send in suggestions for change, participate in a research study, and if able, send a contribution to support Lyme research.
+Our center’s mission is to help develop better diagnostic tests, to find safer and more effective treatments, and to identify informative biomarkers that will guide treatment selection.
+The vast intellectual and biotechnological resources at the Columbia University Irving Medical Center will continue to be tapped to achieve our goals, but we also collaborate with researchers throughout the country -- such a wide net of collaborations are essential for rapid progress.
+We are extremely grateful to our collaborators, to the many patients who participate in our studies, and to the donors who support our work.
+Our researchers will need new funding to initiate new studies.
+We encourage you to read the content on our website, send in suggestions for change, participate in a research study, and if able, send a contribution to support Lyme and other tick-borne disease research.